 If you’re trying to gain muscle, then measuring your chest, arms, and thighs as well as your waist can give you a clearer picture.
 If the scale stalls but your waist is going down and your arms are going up, then you know that it’s because you’re building muscle.
 When measuring your waist, you want to do it at the same time as your body will change in terms of water retention and stomach volume throughout the day.
 Aim to weigh and take your waist measurements in the morning.

 The other option is to take progress pictures.
-The biggest benefit to this is that the reason most people try to change their body is because they want to look better and therefore, taking progress pictures will give you an accurate representation of how you look.
+The biggest benefit to this is that the reason most people try to change their body is that they want to look better and therefore, taking progress pictures will give you an accurate representation of how you look.
 Over time you can compare the pictures together to see where the fat is coming from.
 You might notice that your legs and shoulders are getting bigger whilst your waist is getting slimmer.

 When taking progress pictures, it’s important to do it at the same time in the same place.
 Lighting can make for a dramatic difference in how you appear, so taking pictures in the same place makes them easier to compare.
-Usually the morning is the best time before you’ve eaten any food and at the same time that you weigh yourself.
+Usually, the morning is the best time before you’ve eaten any food and at the same time that you weigh yourself.